-All the Core's own funds are classified under Solvency II as Tier 1 capital since they are considered to be of high quality.
-In the case of two Cells an element of unpaid capital totalling €1.84 million is also considered for the purposes of Solvency II own funds, but is recognised as Tier 2 capital and classified as ancillary own funds.
+All the Group and PCC's Core own funds are classified under Solvency II as Tier 1 capital since they are considered to be of high quality.
+In the case of two Cells within the PCC an element of unpaid capital totalling €1.84 million is also considered for the purposes of Solvency II own funds, but is recognised as Tier 2 capital and classified as ancillary own funds.
 Such capital undergoes ongoing due process for MFSA authorisation for its applicability.